 #2 Know Your Triggers

 Addiction is a complex condition that is deeply rooted in context.
 People become addicted for all kinds of reasons.
-For some people, it starts as legitimate use of prescribed pain medication.
+For some people, it starts as a legitimate use of prescribed pain medication.
 For others, it is a response to trauma or a way to cope with stress.
 In other words, the abuse of substances is, in most cases, a response to something.

 It is important to understand that all of the things that led you to abuse substances before rehab will still be there when your treatment program is complete.
 The goal of rehab is not to get rid of the triggers, it is to help you develop the tools and skills to respond to those triggers in a better way.